 Notes_on_piecewise_continuous_regression.15jul23.pdf.
 These notes discuss piecewise-continuous regression (aka "broken stick" regression, although the functions between break points [aka "hinge points"] need not be line segments; another name is segmented regression).
 There are a number of ways of implementing the regression; these notes show how to do it using basis functions.
-Examples of the regressions for various combinations of lines, flat segments, and quadratics are included in the accompanying document piecewise-continuous_regression_using_basis_functions.R.examples.01nov23.pdf, along with the R code used to create the examples.
-The text file with the R code is in piecewise-continuous.eric_thompson_basis_functions_program.R [Revised 01 November 2023]
+Examples of the regressions for various combinations of lines, flat segments, and quadratics are included in the accompanying document piecewise-continuous_regression_using_basis_functions.R.examples.04Oct24.pdf, along with the R code used to create the examples.
+The text file with the R code is in piecewise-continuous.eric_thompson_basis_functions_program.R [Revised 04 October 2024, adding an example of a bilinear function with the slope of the second line constrained-- this case arose in fitting a geometric spreading function to ground-motion intensity measures]

 Short description of how to compute RotD50 for Fourier acceleration spectra [Added 13 November 2022]